promilab/ReseachDataRegistry/README.md

 - Schreiber, C., Fritsch, A., Schiefer, G., & Oberweis, A. (2025).
 Towards a Metadata Model for Process Data.
 In EMISA (p.
 13).

 ## Contributing
-To suggest additional data sources or would like to add other changes to the overview please use the following form:
+To register additional data sources use the following form:

 [Register](https://forms.cloud.microsoft/e/skZ6s5ivFA)